kitOSx/Serverbot/README.md

 # Commands
-Use !start to start the server
+Use !start to start the server/n
-Use !stop to stop the server
-self explanatory lol
+Use !stop to stop the server/n self explanatory lol